mtrudel/basicboxen/README.md

 This basic deployment has only SSH and NTP open to the world, and has a very small attack surface exposed on SSH (all access is public key only, and root login is disabled).
 Everything from here onwards is considered to be a deployment concern, and can be well handled within your deployment tool of choice (see below for a discussion of best practices with Capistrano based deployment to a basic boxen).

-This project also includes role definitions for mongodb and elasticsearch, though they're disabled by default.
-To enable them, add the `mongodb` and/or `elasticsearch` roles to `nodes/all_in_one.json` and `Vagrantfile` as needed.
+This project also includes role definitions for mongodb, postgis, and elasticsearch, though they're disabled by default.
+To enable them, add the relevant role(s) to your node file(s) and `Vagrantfile` as needed.
 Defaults for both are very conservative and will likely require tweaking; see the relevant files in `roles/` for more information.

 *IMPORTANT*: The mongodb recipe included here doesn't restrict the daemon's IP binding, so your mongo connection will be open to the world.
-This is a limitation of the mongodb cookbook being used, and is going to be rectified shortly.
+This is a limitation of the mongodb cookbook being used, and can be worked around.
+Contributions very welcome.

 ### What does this *not* get you (yet)